 Accents With Rub N Buff Gold

 Thank you so much for stopping by for my paint blending tutorial.
-I enjoy my time getting to share with you and I hope this gives you the inspiration to try this technique.
-If you like the idea of using cabinet doors as a canvas, CLICK HERE to see my Cabinet Door Wall Art Series.
-I’m always adding to it.
+I enjoy my time getting to share with you, and I hope this inspires you to try this technique.
+There are a few more paint techniques below that you might want to try too.

 Until the next project… xo, Do